 - When it (alcohol) passes down the throat it burns off the skin leaving it bare and burning.

-- It causes the heart to beat many unnecessary times and after the first dose the heart is in danger of giving out so that it needs something to keep it up and, therefore, the person to whom the heart belongs has to take drink after drink to keep his heart going.
+- It causes the heart to beat many unnecessary times.
+After the first dose the heart is in danger of giving out so that it needs something to keep it up.
+Therefore, the person to whom the heart belongs has to take drink after drink to keep his heart going.

 - It turns the blood to water.